tartley/colorama/README.rst

     :height: 325
     :alt: Same ANSI sequences on Windows, using Colorama.

-These screengrabs show that on Windows, Colorama does not support ANSI 'dim text'; it looks the same as 'normal text'.
+These screengrabs show that, on Windows, Colorama does not support ANSI 'dim text'; it looks the same as 'normal text'.

 License
 =======

 Copyright Jonathan Hartley 2013.
-BSD 3-Clause license, see LICENSE file.
+BSD 3-Clause license; see LICENSE file.

 Dependencies
 ============

 None, other than Python.
-Tested on Python 2.5.5, 2.6.5, 2.7, 3.1.2, 3.2, 3.3, 3.4.
+Tested on Python 2.5.5, 2.6.5, 2.7, 3.1.2, 3.2, 3.3, and 3.4.

 Usage
 =====